wgehalo/CryptoPals/Set 1/Challenge 2/README.md

 Step 1 is accomplished using bytes.fromhex().

-Step 2 should happen automatically if python allows bitwise operations on hex values.
+Step 2 happens immediately after step 1 thanks to that function.

 Step 3 we can't do with a simple bytes ^ bytes, we have to step through each byte individually.
 For that we will construct a for loop which will create the resulting byte array byte by byte.
 This is accomplished with the built in append function which supports the bytearray type.